We have the hydrating drink recipes you need to keep you going this summer!

 Sugary drinks make your body think it’s thirsty, but the sugar causes you to urinate more.
 More water leaves your body, which can lead to dehydration.
 Keep sugar out of your summer drinks, except for the natural sugars in fruits.

 Alcohol also causes you to urinate more, so it can lead to dehydration.
-This is why you may have a headache and lack of energy after drinking.
+This is why you may have a headache and lack of energy after drinking it.
 Steer clear of alcohol in your summer drinks.

 Want more than a glass of water to quench your thirst?
 You have many healthy, hydrating choices.
 Use these fun drink ideas for inspiration.

-- Electrolyte Ginger Lemon Beverage: Create a teaspoon of fresh ginger juice by finely grating one 4-inch piece of peeled ginger and pressing it into a fine-mesh sieve.
-Add the ginger juice to 1/4 cup lemon juice, 2 tablespoons lime juice, 2 teaspoons honey, 1/8 teaspoon sea salt and 2 3/4 cups of water or coconut water.
+- Electrolyte ginger lemon beverage: Create a teaspoon of fresh ginger juice by finely grating one four-inch piece of peeled ginger and pressing it into a fine-mesh sieve.
+Add the ginger juice to 1/4 cup lemon juice, 2 tablespoons lime juice, 2 teaspoons raw honey, 1/8 teaspoon sea salt and two 3/4 cups of water or coconut water.

-Learn about all the health care services we provide at Bon Secours.
+Learn about the primary care services we provide at Bon Secours.